 Featured Destination - Dominican Republic

 A long time tourist destination for its resorts, the Dominican Republic is now a popular port-of-call for cruises.
 Located on the eastern side of Hispaniola, the D.R. is an island shared with Haiti.
-The Port of La Romana, located in the resort village of Casa de Campo, is a stop for many vessels including Carnival Vista.
+The Port of La Romana, located in the resort village of Casa de Campo, is a stop for many vessels including the Carnival Vista ship.
 World-class golf courses, skeet-shooting, tennis and horseback riding are popular shore excursions.

 The white sand beach of Bayahibe is approximately a half hour ride east from the cruiseport and popular for watersports, restaurants and shops.
 From Bayahibe, many passengers opt for the Saona Island excursion by boat which is famous for its crystal clear waters, picturesque beaches, tropical scenery and sea-life; the island, home of Eastern National Park, lies on the southeast tip of the Dominican Republic.